tkdesign/dma/README.md

 # dma
-E-commerce data management application in Python.
+E-commerce data management web application in Python.

 ### About
 This web application is designed to manage and visualize sales data in an online store.
 It includes the following modules:
 - **Dashboard**: visual analysis of KPIs.
-- **Reports**: create sales reports.
+- **Reports**: create reports for analytic
 - **Migration**: data migration from operational to analytical database.
 - **Users**: user registration and authorization.